All Episodes

 Time Text

-Yes, America's Anchorman is away, and this is your undocumented Anchorman sitting in, entirely unregulated, entirely unlicensed.
+Yes, America's Anchorman is away and this is your undocumented Anchor Man sitting in, entirely unregulated, entirely unlicensed.

 So entirely uncredentialed.

-That is big government at work solving problems that didn't exist until the moral narcissists of big government uh decided to solve them.
+That is big government at work solving problems that didn't exist until the moral narcissists of big government decided to solve them.

-Let us go, let us go.
+Let us go.

 Direct to the guest host of guest hosts.

-But Walter E. Williams is the guest host of guest hosts, and it's a great honor to have him live with us now uh to talk about his new book, Up from the Projects.
+And it's a great honor to have him live with us now to talk about his new book, Up From the Projects.

-Uh Happy New Year to you, Walter.
+Happy New Year to you, Walter.

-Well, happy new year and Merry Christmas to you, Mark.
+Well, Happy New Year and Merry Christmas to you, Mark.

 Well, not quite.

-Well, you in the Phil you you in the Philadelphia ghetto.
+Well, you in the Philadelphia ghetto.

-Uh but but but but uh just explain to us the difference between projects as we understand the term now and projects back then.
+But just explain to us the difference between projects as we understand the term now and projects back then.

-Well th the the actual name of the project was Richard Allen Housing Project in North Philadelphia.
+Yeah, well, the actual name of the project was Richard Allen Housing Project in North Philadelphia.

 And if you look at the building, you see no graffiti.